 The crime is a third-degree felony which is punishable up to 5 years in prison and a $5,000 fine.
 This crime is ranked as a level 1 crime under the Florida Criminal Punishment Code.Contact the Law Office of Roger P. Foley, P.A.

-If you have been arrested and charged with this crime, in West Palm Beach call our law offices today so we can schedule a free initial consultation.
+If you have been arrested and charged with this crime, in West Palm Beach call our law offices today so we can schedule a free 20 minute phone consultation.
 We want to talk to you about your version of the events.
 It is important for you tell us everything so we can help create a defense strategy for you.
 We will take depositions of the police officers involved and any witnesses.
 From that evidence we will further refine your defense.
 We will try to persuade the prosecutor to drop your case.
 If the prosecutor is not persuaded, we can take the case all the way to trial.